Court Halts Mortgage Relief Scheme that Targeted Homeowners Facing Foreclosure

-At the Federal Trade Commission's (FTC) request, a federal court halted a sham operation that allegedly told financially distressed homeowners that it would help get their mortgages modified, but instead effectively stole their mortgage payments, leading some to foreclosure and bankruptcy.
+By request of the Federal Trade Commission (FTC), a federal court halted a sham operation that allegedly told financially distressed homeowners that it would help get their mortgages modified, but instead effectively stole their mortgage payments, leading some to foreclosure and bankruptcy.

 The FTC seeks to permanently stop the scheme and its participants' illegal practices.
 It also filed a contempt action against one of the scheme's principals, Brian Pacios, who is under a previous court order that prohibited him from mortgage relief activities.